Hello!

 The Child Go City pass is less expensive than the Adult version and works the same way.
 It is intended for children ages 7-12.
 Teens pay adult prices.
 Go Card will usually be a good deal for kids, but not always.

 Do the math before you buy – especially for young children and teens.
 Youth typically get free or reduced admission without Go Washington DC.
-Here are two scenarios – one when the pass is a good idea for a child and one when it isn't.

 Which are the best attractions?